KrVikash21/port_sc/README.md

 5. Then we create a thread for each port and start the thread.
 6. Finally we exit the program.
 ###
+### !!!Alert!!!
+    There maybe some Limition on using this port scanner on Virtual machine because of lesser hardware access, so try to scan the prot in the batch of 100
+###